gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

     -   `bulk`
     -   `trace`

-    The `trace` option is for developers how want to see information about how AvantHybrid processed the request.
+    The `trace` option is for developers who want to see information about how AvantHybrid processed the request.

     The `bulk` option is explained later in the Bulk import section.